Trevor Ashley: Cabaret

 Ashley made his professional debut in the Sydney Cabaret Convention 1998.
 His performance impressed both the critics and judges with the Cabaret Hotline calling him "A knockout performer… the clear crowd favourite and the only one to emulate a 'cabaret sensibility'".
-He then toured his show Trevor The Arena Mega Musical to New York's Don't Tell Mama and The Talk of London in England.
+He then toured his show Trevor The Arena Mega Musical to New York City's Don't Tell Mama and The Talk of London, in England.

 On return to Australia, he created the show Pop Princess with Phil Scott.
 He soon became "Mardi Gras Royalty" and followed up this with Pop Princess 2, two years later in 2005.

 Priscilla film director Stephan Elliott then chose Ashley to sing the theme song to his 2008 film Easy Virtue, "Let's Misbehave".
 The film stars Colin Firth, Jessica Biel and Kristin Scott Thomas.
 After this, Ashley created and continued to host Showqueen, a weekly cabaret night at the Supper Club in Sydney.
 Showqueen featured special guests and notable cabaret performers, and also had a successful season in Melbourne.
 Previous guests have included Toni Lamond, iOTA, Virginia Gay, Genevieve Lemon and Matthew Robinson.

 For Mardi Gras 2009, Ashley teamed with drag star Courtney Act to great acclaim in Gentlemen Prefer Blokes, a bawdy revue style show that ran in Sydney twice, and also played the Adelaide Cabaret Festival and a season at His Majesty's Theatre, Perth.
 Gentlemen Prefer Blokes had to be rewritten two weeks prior to the Sydney run after Courtney Act suffered a broken leg while skiing in Canada.
 Soap star Virginia Gay from Channel 7's All Saints joined the cast to play Courtney's body double.

 I'm Every Woman, commissioned by the Sydney Opera House, paid tribute to Ashley's favourite divas living and dead.
 The show was nominated for a Sydney Theatre Award for Best Cabaret.

 He has nominated for a Helpmann Award for Best Cabaret Performer for Diamonds are for Trevor in 2012, in which Ashley appeared as Shirley Bassey.

 Liza (on a E), featuring his impersonation of Liza Minnelli, had seasons in Australian and the UK.
 In 2015, he announced a new cabaret show, entitled Liza's Back! (is broken), debuting at the Fairfax Studio, Arts Centre Melbourne from 21–31 January 2016.

 He played Natalie Portly in his adult pantomime Fat Swan in 2012, a Black Swan parody written with longtime collaborator Phil Scott.
 His 2013 musical comedy Little Orphan trAshley starred Rhonda Burchmore and Gary Sweet.